-From 25th May 2018 the General Data Protection Regulation (GDPR) has come into force, we are required by articles in the GDPR to provide you with the information in the following 9 subsections the full privacy notice can be viewed here: Fleet Privacy Notice
+From 25th May 2018 the General Data Protection Regulation (GDPR) has come into force, we are required by articles in the GDPR to provide you with the information in the following 9 subsections the full privacy notice can be viewed here: Fleet Privacy Statement

 Please also see the Subject Access Policy which explains your right to have access to your medical records: Subject Access Request